khulnasoft-lab/clix.py/docs/tutorial/commands/help.md

 </div>

 !!! tip
-    `typer.Typer()` receives several other parameters for other things, we'll see that later.
+    `clix.Clix()` receives several other parameters for other things, we'll see that later.

     You will also see how to use "Callbacks" later, and those include a way to add this same help message in a function docstring.